This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Take a drive over to Fortsberg in Coral Bay.
 Heading east, you’ll make a right onto Fortsberg Road off of Route 10.
 Park somewhere along the bumpy driveway before it gives way to a rough hiking path.

-Follow the path to the top, and you’ll eventually reach an old 18th century fort that dates back to when the Danish first colonized the island.
 Note: This path is not very well-maintained, so you may be fighting some vegetation on the way up.

-2. Check out the Salt Pond
+2. Look for Flamingos at the Salt Pond

 3. See Wild Waves at Drunk Bay